-"The point of confession is to receive mercy, to look at yourself and say this is where I screwed up but this is how I do better," Evans said.
+"The point of confession is to receive mercy," Evans said.
+"To look at yourself and say, 'this is where I screwed up but this is how I do better.'"

 "I think Jesus Christ would be thrilled to see us doing something like this," Fr.
 Patrick said.

 Kenny agreed.
-"It's never a bad idea to go to confession."
+He added, "it's never a bad idea to go to confession."

-So Father Patrick wants to know: "How long has it been since your last confession?"
+If you happen to pass by the confessions cart, Fr.
+Patrick is likely to ask "how long has it been since your last confession?"

-Father Patrick expects the cart to become a staple on campus.
-He plans to drive it every single day.
+Fr.
+Patrick expects the cart to become a staple on campus.
+He plans to drive it every day.

-If you are more comfortable with confessing privately, St. Thomas offers confession twice a day.
+If you are more comfortable with confessing privately, St. Thomas offers confession twice a day on most days.